kubohiroya/webgpu-react-bitmap-viewport/README.md

 # Live demo

 [Live demo](https://kubohiroya.github.io/webgpu-react-bitmap-viewport/examples/index.html)
+- Synchronized Viewports of Static Image: "The Grate Wave off Kanagawa" from the series Thirty-six Views of Mount Fuji by Hokusai
+- Synchronized Viewports of Dynamic Image: Randomly generated data
+- Viewport of Multi Agent Simulation: Schelling's model of segregation

 # Download and Installation

-Download the latest version of WebGPU-React-Bitmap-Viewport from the npm repository:
+Download the latest version of webgpu-react-bitmap-viewport from the npm repository:

 ```bash
 pnpm install webgpu-react-bitmap-viewport